 Jenkins is an open source automation server that allows you to speed up delivery of a project, for example, a software tool.
 It’s a nice definition but what does it mean for an average Tech Writer?
 What does it have to do with documentation?

-To put it simple, Jenkins can help you build your documentation, for example, to HTML5, and copy it to the server where you store it.
+To put it simply, Jenkins can help you build your documentation, for example, to HTML5, and copy it to the server where you store it.
 And the best part is that you can repeat this process over and over again.
 Imagine that instead of generating the output locally on your machine and then copying it manually to the server each time you change something, you can just click one button and this stuff will happen automatically.
 Sounds good, doesn’t it?

 Why not a different application?
 The answer is simple.
 A few jobs back, we got familiar with Jenkins because our dev colleagues were using it to build their applications.
 After comparing our documentation requirements against the features Jenkins offered, we decided there was no need to reinvent the wheel and plugged documentation building into the existing software delivery process.
 After some time, we moved to a tech comm company and took Jenkins with us.
 It did a really good job and we couldn’t leave this guy behind.